Creamy celeriac, leek & smoked fish chowder

 2 tbs olive oil

-2 leeks, trimmed, halved lengthways, washed and thinly sliced
+2 leeks (white part only), trimmed, halved lengthways, washed and thinly sliced

 3 garlic cloves, crushed

 Step 1 Heat oil in a large saucepan over medium heat.
-Add leeks and garlic and cook, stirring occasionally, for 5 minutes or until leeks are tender.
-Add celeriac and potato and cook, stirring occasionally, for 5 minutes or until vegetables begin to soften.
+Add leeks and cook, stirring occasionally, for 4-5 minutes until softened.
+Add celeriac, potatoes and garlic and cook, stirring occasionally, for 5 minutes until vegetables begin to soften.

 Step 2 Stir in stock, cover and bring to the boil.
-Reduce heat to low and gently simmer for 20 minutes or until vegetables are tender.
+Reduce heat and gently simmer, stirring occasionally, for 20-25 minutes until vegetables are tender.

-Step 3 Using a blender or food processor, puree chowder in batches until almost smooth.
-Return to the saucepan.
-Add cream and half the smoked fish.
-Gently simmer over low heat for 5–10 minutes or until hot (do not boil).
-Stir though parsley and season with salt and pepper to taste.
-Ladle into serving bowls, top with remaining smoked fish and serve.
+Step 3 Using a hand-held blender, blend soup until smooth.
+Add cream and half of the smoked fish.
+Gently simmer over low heat for 5 minutes.
+Stir through chives.
+Season with salt and pepper to taste.